dqnguyen59/SpringbootDemo/README.md

     https://www.eclipse.org/downloads/

-TODO: Clone the project and open the folder in Eclipse.
+Clone this project and open the folder in Eclipse.

 _______________________________________________________________________________
-## Init
+## Required initializations

 **Install Lombok in Eclipse**